 WHAT CAN WE DO FOR YOUr business?The Northwest Wisconsin Workforce Investment Board provides regional employers with services through the CEP, Inc. Focused Initiatives Team.
 Services focus on solutions that meet the current and future needs of a demand-driven workforce system, such as:

-Video Conferencing Workshops for employersWisconsin Workforce Development Association (WWDA) has recently created a statewide video conferencing workshop series.
-NWWIB is offering a workshop for businesses titled "I'm LinkedIn . . .
-Now What?
-An Intro to Social Media for Your Business".
-The workshop will provide attendees with information about choosing the right social media platform for a business and provide strategies and tips to start a successful social media marketing effort.
-Easy ways to monitor your business and brand and how to calculated return on investment will also be provided.
+Video Conferencing Workshops for employersWisconsin Workforce Development Association (WWDA) has created a statewide video conferencing workshop series.
+NWWIB is offering a workshop for businesses titled "4 Free Tools You Need to Know as a Small Business Owner".
+The workshop will give an overview of tools to help you manage your time spent online, including website builders, social media dashboards, email marketing systems, and Prezi – the new virtual PowerPoint.
 Sites in our region include the Ashland CEP, Inc. Administrative Office and the Spooner CEP, Inc. Office.
 For more information about this workshop or if you would like to register, please visit www.wwdaanytime.com or contact Melissa Burris at 715-682-9141 or firstname.lastname@example.org.

 INDUSTRY PARTNERSHIPSThe NWWIB is the recipient of Industry Partnership grants in three sectors: Advanced Manufacturing, Bio-Energy, and Health Care.
 The Wisconsin Department of Workforce Development provides these grants so that industry partnerships can form at the regional level to ensure that employers in key industry sectors can connect with each other, identify shared needs of an industry and work with partners to design new systems that will solve the identified problems.

 LOOKING FOR A JOB?
 THINK YOU COULD USE SOME HELP?